Deduction Theorem: The Problematic Nature of Common Practice in Game Theory: Aggregation across Firms: A Fallacy

-Thus, if we choose the above capacity levels, then the best reply of trust $\{1,2,3\}$ becomes discontinuous on the relevant domain with the consequence that we do not observe anymore an intersection of best reply functions (cf.~Figure~\ref{fig:brf2}).
-There is no intersection of best replies, therefore no Nash-equilibrium can exist.
+Thus, if we choose the above capacity levels, then the best reply of trust $\{1,2,3\}$ becomes discontinuous on the relevant domain with the consequence that we do not observe anymore an intersection of best reply functions (cf.~Figures~\ref{fig:brf2} and~\ref{fig:brf2b}).\footnote{Note that the best response function of trust $\{1,2,3\}$ cannot connect the three downward-sloping lines by vertical lines indicating that it is then an upper hemi-continuous best reply correspondence rather than a best reply function.
+The imposed regular conditions in the literature (cf.~\citet{zhao:16f,mei:17f}) of getting a $\gamma$-characteristic function induce only a best response function and not an u.h.c.~best response correspondence for the trust.
+On the trust's production level $2.6$ and $2.7$ we observe points of discontinuity for the aggregate cost function implying that the aggregate profit function cannot be continuous either on these levels.
+Hence, there can only be a jump happen when the production cross over from firm $1$ to $2$ and from firm $2$ to $3$ indicating an abrupt transition of best response.
+Thus, trust $\{1,2,3\}$ does not have a constant best response within the interval of $[3.07,3.17]$ or $[2.82,2.93]$ w.r.t.~$x_{4}$.
+The same argument holds for the inverall $[3.02,3.12]$ or $[2.76,2.87]$ w.r.t.~$x_{5}$.} There is no intersection of best replies, therefore no Nash-equilibrium can exist.
 Hence, no $\gamma$-characteristic value of coalition $\{1,2,3\}$ can be determined, the associated $\gamma$-characteristic function is void.
 This establishes that the game model is not correctly specified, because of the mentioned aggregation issue across firms.
 By this counter-example we have demonstrated that the purported proof of~\citet[Proposition 3.1]{lard:12} is logical flawed and is therefore false.